 I graduated from Calvin in 2005 and taught Bible at Ontario Christian Middle School until 2009.
 I then pursued graduate studies in Jerusalem, Israel, at both Jerusalem University College and at the Hebrew University with a focus on Hebrew Bible (Old Testament) and Modern Hebrew.
 I joined the Holland Christian faculty in 2014 and teach Bible and Hebrew Language.
 My wife Laura and I have four daughters.
 We are active members at Maple Ave.
 Ministries here in Holland and believe deeply in its vision to be centered in Christ, called to the core city, and committed to becoming a multi-cultural community of reconciliation.
 I am excited to be teaching at a place like Holland Christian that values the study of the Bible and its call for social responsibility in our lives and the world around us.

 The Hospitality team was newly formed in 2022 to focus on creating a welcoming and nurturing environment for not only our students, but their families already within our HC walls.
 This team works to create a space where all current and new families entering Holland Christian feel welcome and authentically connected.
-They support Holland Christian by helping provide resources provided that help them make connections with other families through all avenues of life.
+This team supports Holland Christian by providing resources to help HC families and students make connections with other families through all avenues of life.
 This team is passionate about welcoming families into the Holland Christian family where we support, learn and live life together.